 The Inspector on the right lets you adjust the settings for the current layer, or the options for the current tool.
 When you have a layer selected you will see that the Inspector is divided into sections.

-In a bar at the very top of the Inspector are buttons for aligning and distributing layers.
+At the top of the Inspector are options for aligning and distributing layers.
 These buttons will become active when you have more than one layer selected.
 More information about this feature can be found under Moving Layers.

-The layer properties are visible in the top part of the Inspector; the position, size, opacity, blending, and (depending on the layer type) a few special options, like corner radius for a rectangle or the number of points for a polygon shape.
+The layer properties are visible in the top part of the Inspector; the layer’s position, size, rotation value, flip origin, and (depending on the layer type) a few special options, such as changing the number of points for a polygon shape.

 Up and Down

 Once you are editing the text fields directly, the up and down arrows will have disappeared, but their functionality is still available.
-You can use the up an down arrow keys in combination with the Shift key to change the value by 10.
+When a text field is selected, use the up and down arrow keys to adjust the value.
+Holding down the Shift key at the same time will adjust the value by 10.

 In the radius input field for rectangles, you can specify a different value for each corner by using ; (eg. 40;0;40;0).